anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 If impersonation or delegation is involved, the `protoPayload.authenticationInfo.serviceAccountDelegationInfo.firstPartyPrincipal.principalEmail` field will reveal the email of the first-party principal that has been delegated permissions.
 This can help you understand if a service account was used to impersonate another entity to make these changes.

 By examining these fields, you can gain insights into who made the changes or if a service account was impersonated, which is crucial for security audits and investigations.

+## Persisting via Direct SSH Key addition in the "authorized_keys" file

+GCP doesn't log system-level changes or modifications like adding a Public SSH Key to the `~/.ssh/authorized_keys` file.
+However, this gap can be mitigated by using third-party logging agents that can capture system-level changes.

 ## Persisting in Compute Engine VMs: OS Login